button-inc/iot-system-prototype/app_vue/README.md

 - this is used to calculate the optimal order of bins to visit
 - note that if it returns empty object {} it is likely that your request is passing incorrect lat/long or location data

+### JEST
+- allows us to create frontend unit tests
+- Following [Given When Then](https://smartbear.com/blog/test-automation-with-gherkin-scenarios/) naming strategy so that tests are readable
+- simply name your files in the format of camelCase.test.js, paired with the relevant component
+- can run `npm test` to run full test suite

 ## Folder structure

 (Last Updated as of Sep 5,2023)
 Note that all of these folders are under app_vue/:
 - src/assets -> holds images, stylesheets, fonts
 - components/shared -> holds components created for global use (ex. generalized button component)
-- components -> holds components pertaining to features that would be placed on our pages
+- components -> holds components pertaining to features that would be placed on our pages, as well as *.test.js files
 - data -> holds json mock data files
 - pages -> holds components loaded once on a per-route basis
 - router -> holds index.js which contains our configured routes (default is '/')